 A library of core data elements that allows connecting to the server and enables CRUD on Nuxeo resources and the execution

 of operations and queries using page providers.
-You can install it with bower:
+You can install it with npm:

 - Nuxeo UI Elements (GitHub):

 Provides elements for displaying data and interacting with the user.
-It can be installed with bower:
+It can be installed with npm:

 - Nuxeo Dataviz Elements (github):

 A library of data visualization elements targeted at building rich dashboards.
-It can be installed with bower:
+It can be installed with npm: